 - Chopping board

-Step 2: Sit the lamb roast on top of the onions.
-Season with salt and pepper.
+2. Sit the lamb roast on top of the onions.
+Season with salt and pepper (or peppercorns if on GAPS Intro Stage 2).

-- Remove roast and slide meat and serve on plate with a side of vegetables and ferments, and a mug of the lamb stock.
+- Classic roast style: Slice or shred the lamb and serve with cooked vegetables, ferments, and a warm mug of lamb stock.

 How to store Slow Cooker Lamb Pot Roast